(

 Religion.

 The vast majority are orthodox Muslims.
 There is a mosque ( an informant said a “quasi-mosque”) in Talayuela, located in a former tobacco leaves drying shed, a building quite run-down, rented to its owner by the Muslim community.
 Some four years ago an imam arrived in the area and settled down.
-Some time after he regrouped2 his family and now provides his services to the community on a full-time basis.
+Some time after he regrouped his family and now provides his services to the community on a full-time basis.
 He is also supported by the community.
 There is a fair attendance to the services, especially in the holy days.
 The Ramadan is generally followed by the vast majority of the settlers.

 The use of head scarves, “chador” is very common amongst Moroccan women.
 However, most youngsters have done away with ethnic attire and dress as Europeans.
 Practically no school girls wear “chador” at school, by their own decision.
-There is no evidence of any conflict related to women’s ethnic wear3.
+There is no evidence of any conflict related to women’s ethnic wear.

 The migration to the Campo Arañuelo area dates back to the early nineties, initially as seasonal harvest workers for the dark tobacco, that then stayed and got into the tobacco and asparagus planting and harvesting, both labour intensive crops.